-- Sea to Sky Video
+About the Sea to Sky Marine Trail

 Many members of BC Marine Trails Network Association and Sea Kayak Association of BC have worked on this project, surveying sites and clearing and preparing the landings and camping areas.
+Thanks to the hard work of volunteers from Sea Kayak Association of BC and BC Marine Trails composting toilets have now been installed on the six recreation sites.

 The concept of the Sea to Sky Marine Trail network started with the need to connect the Sea to Sky Trail land route’s southern terminus in Squamish with the Trans Canada Trail in West Vancouver.
 Developing a connecting land route to Sea to Sky Trail standards was too hard as the east side of Howe Sound is mostly cliffs over water with the railway and Highway 99 dominating the lowest elevations.
 The Howe Sound Crest Trail was felt to be too strenuous,being almost mountaineering.
 The obvious alternative was a water route.